 The greeks are hyperparameters.

-Hard negative mining in a single shot detector and Faster RCNN addresses the class imbalance by downsampling the dominant samples.
+Hard negative mining in a single shot detector and Faster R-CNN addresses the class imbalance by downsampling the dominant samples.
 On the contrary, RetinaNet addresses it by changing the weights in the loss function.
-The architecture is understood with the following diagram.
+The following diagram explains the architecture.

 We further tried to detect other objects like chairs.

 Conclusion: It’s great to know that training on the COCO dataset can detect objects from unknown scenes.
 The object detection in the scenes took 5-7 seconds.
 So far, we have put filters of human or chair in results.
 RetinaNet can detect all the identifiable objects in the scene.

 The different objects detected with their score are listed below-